Skip to main content

 • Trigger a manual run at any time, regardless of the schedule

-• Pause the schedule without losing the task
+• Pause or resume a recurring schedule without losing the task

-If a task references an agent that’s no longer available to you, the next run is skipped and a reason is shown in the run history.
-Edit the task to pick a different agent or remove the agent reference to resume runs.
+If a task’s selected agent is no longer available to you, the next run is skipped, the reason is shown in the run history, and the schedule is paused.
+Edit the task to pick a different agent or remove the agent reference, then resume the task from the detail view to restart runs.

 Allowing actions to run without confirmation

-• Allow for future runs: approves this run and lets the same action run automatically in this task from now on.
+• Select Allow for future runs to approve this run and let the same action run automatically in this task from now on.

 Always-allowed actions apply to a single scheduled task and don’t change confirmation behavior in chat or other tasks.
-To remove one, open the task detail view and click Remove next to the action under Always allowed.
+To remove one, open the task detail view and select the X icon next to the action under Always allowed.

 Tips